datlin-org/sigzag/README.md

 # SigZag

-Sigzag is a small utility for signing digital assets and generating a manifests.
+Sigzag is a small utility for signing digital assets and generating manifests.

 - Cryptographically sign content
 - Generate a manifest